 Pulled Pork Sandwich at SquareBurger // You can’t go wrong when you take a leisurely afternoon to enjoy Franklin Square’s mini golf course and carousel.
 Stop at SquareBurger while you’re there and grab a pulled pork sandwich.
 With bourbon BBQ pork and cranberry mustard on a brioche buns, it’s a summer staple.
 200 North 6th Street, Franklin Square.

 Butcher’s Burger at Buttonwood Grill // Whether grilled at a backyard barbeque or ordered at a restaurant, burgers are one of the foods that make summer, well, summer.
 The signature “Butcher’s Burger” at this Peddler’s Village eatery weighs in at a half-pound and is a favorite among restaurant goers.
 Enjoy one on the outdoor patio for a real seasonal celebration.
 Route 202 & Street Road, Lahaska.

 Since a true foodie bucket list features spots beyond city limits, you’ll need a ride to hit up all of these eateries.
 For this, check out the Honda Accord, which features high-tech Honda Sensing, Multi-Angle Rearview Camera and Road Departure Mitigation System so you can navigate your routes safely.
 En route, listen to your favorite summer hits with Apple CarPlay.

 Document your experience along the way and enter the #WanderWithDelValHondaDealers photo contest for the chance to win $3,900 worth of prizes.
-Learn more here.This post is a sponsored collaboration between Honda and Philadelphia magazine's advertising department.
+Learn more here.This is a paid partnership between Honda and Philadelphia Magazine's City/Studio